Wives of Genghis Khan: Börte (chief first wife)

 Börte was held captive for eight months, and gave birth to Jochi soon after she was rescued.
 This left doubt as to who the father of the child was, because her captor took her as a "wife" and could have possibly impregnated her.
 Despite this, Temüjin let Jochi remain in the family and claimed him as his own son.
 Börte had three more sons, Chagatai (1183–1242), Ögedei (1186–1241), and Tolui (1191–1232).
 Temüjin had many other children with other wives, but they were excluded from the succession, and only Börte's sons could be considered to be his heirs.
-Börte was also the mother to several daughters, Kua Ujin Bekhi, Checheikhen, Alakhai Bekhi, Tümelün, and Altalun.
+Börte was also the mother to several daughters, Qojin, Checheikhen, Alakhai Bekhi, Tümelün, and Altalun.
 However, the poor survival of Mongol records means it is unclear whether she gave birth to all of them.

+Secondary wives after final childbirth

 Yesugen

-During his military campaign against the Tatars, Temüjin fell in love with Yesugen and took her in as a wife.
+During his military campaign against the Tatars, Temüjin took Yesugen as a wife.
 She was the daughter of a Tatar leader named Yeke Cheren that Temüjin's army had killed during battle.
 After the military campaign against the Tatars was over, Yesugen, one of the survivors, went to Temüjin, who slept with her.
 According to the Secret History of the Mongols, while they were having sex Yesugen asked Temüjin to treat her well and to not discard her.
 When Temüjin seemed to agree with this, Yesugen recommended that he also marry her sister Yesui.

 Being loved by him, Yisügen Qatun said, 'If it pleases the Qa’an, he will take care of me, regarding me as a human being and a person worth keeping.
 But my elder sister, who is called Yisüi, is superior to me: she is indeed fit for a ruler.'